 The collection “Window on the City”, creates a strong desire to have a “city enhanced by an artist” on one’s wall.
 It offers everyone the possibility of contemplating a picture as one would take pleasure in admiring a splendid view.

 "With the collection - Fenêtre sur la ville - it is the deep desire to have at home a" piece of town" hanging on the wall of your living room.
 It is to offer everyone the possibility of contemplating a drawing like we would enjoy admiring a splendid view "

 Edition Cartes d'Art

 Bertrand Lehmann was the first editor to take an interest in Johann's work.
-Recommended by a friend while looking at Johann's paintings approaching Bertrand to offer him his works, Bertrand then gave the theme of his postcards to subject him to specific orders around the city of Paris.
+A friend of his parents had the idea of introducing him to a postcard editor Bertrand Lehmann when he saw Johann’s paintings.
+The latter immediately interested in his paintings offered him to make specific drawings on the city of Paris.
 He wanted colorful, naive and joyful works.
-Johann was just 14 years old and signed his first contract!
+Johann was just 14 years old and signed his first contract !

 Beirut - Les Plumes Gallery

 Les Plumes gallery was the first art gallery to trust Johann Perathoner.